Tater tots

-Tater tots are grated potatoes formed into small cylinders and deep-fried, often served as a side dish.
+Tater tots are grated potato formed into small cylinders and deep-fried, often served as a side dish.
+"Tater" is a dialect form of the word potato.
 The name "tater tot" is a registered trademark of the American frozen food company Ore-Ida, but is often used as a generic term.
-"Tater" is short for potato.
+Ore-Ida also markets a coin-shaped version called "Crispy Crowns".

 History

-Tater tots were invented in 1953 when American frozen food company Ore-Ida founders F. Nephi Grigg, Golden Grigg, and Ross Erin Butler Sr. were trying to figure out what to do with leftover slivers of cut-up potatoes.
+Tater tots were developed in 1953 when American frozen food company Ore-Ida founders F. Nephi Grigg, Golden Grigg, and Ross Erin Butler Sr. were trying to devise a recipe to use leftover slivers of cut potatoes that would otherwise be thrown away.
 They chopped up the slivers, added flour and seasoning, then pushed the mash through holes and sliced off pieces of the extruded mixture.

 The product was first offered commercially in stores in 1956.
+Originally, sales were slow; the family speculated the product was priced too low, so it had no perceived value.
+When the price was raised, people began buying it.
+By 1960 Ore-Ida captured 25% of the frozen potato market.

-The name "Tater Tot" is a registered trademark of Ore-Ida—which has been a subsidiary of Heinz since 1965—but has become so widely associated with the dish that it is often used as a generic term.
+The name "Tater Tot" is a registered trademark of Ore-Ida—which has been a subsidiary of Heinz (now part of Kraft Heinz) since 1965—but has become so widely associated with the dish that it is often used as a generic term.
 "Tater" is short for potato.
 The name "Tater Tot" was created in the 1950s, and soon trademarked by a member of the Ore-Ida company's research committee who used a thesaurus to come up with an alliterative name.

-Originally, the product was very inexpensive; according to advertising lectures at Iowa State University, people did not buy it at first because there was no perceived value.
-When the price was raised, people began buying it.
 Today, Americans consume approximately 70 e6lb of Tater Tots, or 3,710,000,000 Tots per year.

-Since at least 2016, vegetable companies (like the Green Giant brand) have introduced "veggie tots" which seek to substitute more nutritionally dense vegetables (e.g. broccoli and cauliflower) for the potato.
+Since at least 2016, vegetable companies (like the Green Giant brand) have introduced "veggie tots" which seek to substitute more nutritionally dense vegetables (e.g., broccoli and cauliflower) for the potato.

+While he was with the St. Louis Cardinals, major league baseball outfielder Harrison Bader partnered with Sonic Drive-In to sell "Bader Tots" at participating St. Louis area locations; in 2018 a young fan had given Bader a tater tot, and during the Players Weekend Bader’s baseball jersey read “TOTS.”

 Usage

 Asia

 Tater tots, locally known as mat-gamja (맛감자), are a common bunsik item in Korea.
-It is often served in a paper cup, with drizzled sweet gochujang-based sauce.
+They are often served in a paper cup, with drizzled sweet gochujang-based sauce.

 Europe

-In the United Kingdom, Ross Frozen Foods once produced "Oven Crunchies" which are no longer available, although generic versions remain widely available.
+In the United Kingdom, Ross Frozen Foods once produced "Oven Crunchies", although generic versions remain widely available.
+McCain Foods currently produce "Hash Brown Potato Bites" that are similar to classic tater tots.
+Birds Eye also have "Hash Brown Potato Bites" in their "Chicken Shop" range.